CrimeOwl AI logoCrimeOwl AI

 Federal indictment

-Leo Frederick Burt was federally indicted in Madison, Wisconsin for sabotage, destruction of government property, and conspiracy
+Leo Frederick Burt indicted federally in Madison, Wisconsin on charges of sabotage, destruction of government property, and conspiracy.

 Key Locations